gitee2github/website/content/en/community/integrationandcertification.md

 ## Integration and CertificationopenEuler for hardware drivers

--The openEuler infrastructure team (infrastructure@openeuler.org) needs to provide instructions for preparing a continuous integration environment.
+- The openEuler infrastructure team (infrastructure@openeuler.org) needs to provide instructions for preparing a continuous integration environment.

--The hardware driver provider provides a test verification environment.
+- The hardware driver provider provides a test verification environment.

 ## Integration and Certification for middleware and applications